 4/7/6.1 Executive summary

+Resolution 2 (Rev.WRC-03) resolves that “the registration with the Radiocommunication Bureau of frequency assignments for space radiocommunication services and their use do not provide any permanent priority for any individual country or groups of countries and do not create an obstacle to the establishment of space systems by other countries”.

-For the Earth-to-space direction, provisions such as RR No. 23.13 and § 6.16 of Article 6 of Appendix 30B) facilitate an Administration to coordinate the downlink.
+For the space-to-Earth direction, provisions such as RR No. 23.13 and § 6.16 of Article 6 of Appendix 30B facilitate an Administration to coordinate the downlink and contribute to prevent one Administration from creating an obstacle to the establishment of space systems by other countries.
 These provisions do not provide a method for the feeder-link (AP30A) or uplink (AP30B), as noted in Resolution 170 (WRC-19).

 This may be corrected by: